By Ian Chow, Certified Massage Therapist / Infant Massage Instructor / Oncology Massage Trainer

-This will be my own Top 10 of the Dos and Don’ts after you are done with a massage session.
-Also don’t forget to read about my “Top 10 of dos and don’ts before getting a massage.”
+This will be my own Top 10 of the Dos and Don’ts After you are done with a massage session.
+Also don’t forget to read about my “Top 10 of dos and don’ts Before getting a massage.”
 Or click here to read about other massage related topics that I write about.

 No.1 Rest for a while

-Don’t get up and change into your clothes immediately.
+Once the session ended, don’t get up and change into your clothes immediately.
 You may risk a dizzy spell.
 From your current position (most of the time on supine), the therapist will usually ask you to sit up and add a bit of time to do simple techniques on your shoulder, neck and head coupled with a few stretches.
 This is also to give some time for your blood circulation to regulate back to normal.
 If your therapist doesn’t, just slowly get up from the massage table or mattress, sit down, take a few deep breath then only proceed to do the next thing.

 No. 2 Bath

 There are two school of thoughts.
 To bath or not to bath.
 I will leave it for you to decide.
 But for me, I choose not to especially taking a hot bath.
 Massage session will lower your blood pressure and hot bath in return increases it.
 The conflict of these two actions could potentially give you immediate headache with the rush of blood to your head.
 Plus, bathing will wash away the healing quality of the oil or lotion that your therapist used.

 On the other hand, if you really have to bath after the session, do it with warm water and start wetting your limbs.
 This will let your body slowly regulate the temperature with no sudden change of pressure in your blood vessels.